ibm-cloud-docs/solution-tutorials/slack-chatbot-database-watson.md

 {: shortdesc}

 The Slack integration sends messages between Slack and {{site.data.keyword.conversationshort}}.
 A custom extension, written in Python and deployed as serverless {{site.data.keyword.codeengineshort}} app, exposes a REST API against the database backend.

-This tutorial uses the new experience of {{site.data.keyword.conversationshort}} and an action skill.
-A former version was based on the dialog skill and the database was integrated using {{site.data.keyword.openwhisk}} with code written in Node.js.
-You can find that version of the tutorial in the [**cloud-functions** branch of the related code repository](https://github.com/IBM-Cloud/slack-chatbot-database-watson/tree/cloud-functions){: external}.
-{: note}

 ## Objectives
 {: #slack-chatbot-database-watson-objectives}